 - 1. Each exhibitor will be limited to five entries. - 2.
 4-H'er should sign up for a conference judging time when they enter. - 3.
 Appropriate photo subject matter: Photographic subject matter is expected to follow 4-H standards.
 For a sense of prohibited subject matter, review the Kansas 4-H Member Code of Conduct; in general, if it is not allowable at a 4-H event, it is not allowable in a 4-H photograph.
 Photos with live subject(s) on railroad right away or taken from railroad right of way property will not be displayed in Kansas 4-H Photography and will be disqualified and not judged. - 4.
 All exhibits will be divided during judging into Jr. Division (those 12 years of age and under as of January 1) and Sr. Division (13 years and older as of January 1).
-A Grand Champion and Reserve Champion will be selected from the best exhibits.
-5. Photographs entered must be the result of

-- Photographs entered must be the result of the current year's project work by the 4-H member. - Photos are to be mounted across the narrow (11") dimension of an 11"x121⁄2" sheet of white or cream studio matte board.

-- 7. Remove white border from the enlargement before mounting.
+A Grand Champion and Reserve Champion will be selected from the best exhibits. - Photographs entered must be the result of the current year's project work by the 4-H member. - 6.
+Photos are to be mounted across the narrow (11") dimension of an 11"x121⁄2" sheet of white or cream studio matte board. - 7.
+Remove white border from the enlargement before mounting.
 All photos must be no larger than 8"x10" and no smaller than 7"x9", after trimming. - 8.
 Photos must be mounted with the top edge of the print 1" below the top of the mount.
-The sides of the print must be equal distance from the two sides of the mount.

-- 9. A permanent mount must be made by using photographic adhesive.
-Matte boards are available for purchase from the Extension Office. - No lettering is permitted on the front of the mount or on the photo, only on the form provided.
+The sides of the print must be equal distance from the two sides of the mount. - 9.
+A permanent mount must be made by using photographic adhesive.
+Matte boards are available for purchase from the Extension Office. - 10.
+No lettering is permitted on the front of the mount or on the photo, only on the form provided.
 No underlay or borders are to be used.
 No contact prints on front of mount. - 11.
 To protect exhibits from dust and moisture, place mounted photo vertically in a photo bag (DO NOT SEAL BAG) from the Extension Office.
 Put entry card behind photo.
 Do not attach entry card. - 12.
 Improperly mounted photos (including prints with the white border not removed) will be awarded a ribbon one placing lower than the placing determined by the official judge. - 13.
-Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes. - 14.
+Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, one click filter effects, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes.
+HDR photos are to be entered in the standard photo class. - 14.
 Digital images that have had objects added or removed, filter effects applied or black and white and color combined must be entered in the Class for Computer Manipulation Photos (3304).
-See rules for class 3304 for additional requirements. - 15.
-The black and white class is for black and white prints only.
-Monochromatic prints, including sepia prints are considered color photos and must be entered in the appropriate color class. - 16.
-My Favorite 4-H Photography Display: This new class is only for those photography project members with 10 or more years of experience.
-This class is a non-judged mounted display consisting of four favorite photos from the member's photography career in 4-H. All photos and a fifth biography/description with details of why they are regarded as most significant will be mounted on white or cream studio matte board.
-Photos and biography/description will be displayed on one row of the photography racks.
-This class is an extra way to showcase the development and accomplishments of the 4-H member's photography career.
-Members can still enter two other classes, if they are enrolled 8 or more years in the photography project.
+See rules for class 3304 for additional requirements.